South Africa national soccer team: Home stadiums

-The South Africa national soccer team does not use a single stadium as its home stadium for matches.
+The South Africa national football team does not use a single stadium as its home stadium for matches.
 Instead, they use a variety of stadiums throughout South Africa to host matches.

 The largest venue used is the 94,700-seater Soccer City in Soweto, outside Johannesburg.
 Other often used venues include the Atteridgeville Super Stadium, outside Pretoria, the Royal Bafokeng Stadium, outside Rustenburg, the Free State Stadium in Bloemfontein and Moses Mabhida Stadium in Durban.

 Matches have also been hosted at Ellis Park in Johannesburg, Kings Park in Durban, Cape Town Stadium in Cape Town, Nelson Mandela Bay Stadium in Gqeberha, Loftus Versfeld in Pretoria, Orlando Stadium in Soweto, and Mbombela Stadium in Mbombela.

 The team has also hosted matches outside of South Africa.
 In preparation for the 1998 FIFA World Cup, the team hosted a friendly in Baiersbronn, Germany.
 As a warm-up for the 2002 FIFA World Cup, the team hosted a friendly at Mong Kok Stadium in Hong Kong.
 In 2006 the team hosted a Nelson Mandela Challenge match at Griffin Park, in London, England.
 During their preparations for the 2010 FIFA World Cup, the team hosted two matches in Germany.
 The matches were played at the BRITA-Arena in Wiesbaden and the Stadion am Bieberer Berg in Offenbach am Main.